flajann2/jeweler/README.markdown

  Note that if you have a preexisting project created with Jeweler, you may have some issues.
-Eventally I will provide a migration option, but in the meantime, you may wish to run these sed commands on all your files:
+Eventally I will provide a migration option, but in the meantime, you may wish to run this bash script from the root directory of your project:

+    for f in $(grep -irl jeweler *) do
-    sed -i 's/jeweler/juwelier/g' filename
+      sed -i 's/jeweler/juwelier/g' $f
-    sed -i 's/Jeweler/Juwelier/g' filename
+      sed -i 's/Jeweler/Juwelier/g' $f
+    done
+    bundle update

- As you probably know, "Juwelier" is "Jeweler" in German.
+ As you know, "Juwelier" is "Jeweler" in German.
 Since I have made Germany my new home, it only seemed approporiate.

 ## Hello, world